Safety guidelines for UV-C products

 There are several tools you can use to measure the results.
 One option is a UV-C radiometer, which is a data storing device that can measure UV-C levels without anyone in the room.

-For reference, the dose needed to inactivate other coronaviruses similar to SARS-CoV-2 (the virus that causes COVID-19) is between 10 and 20 mJ/cm² in laboratory settings.
+For reference, the dose needed to inactivate coronaviruses similar to SARS-CoV-2 (the virus that causes COVID-19) is between 10 and 20 mJ/cm² in laboratory settings.

 Questions about UV-C safety and installation